-EXTEND consortium brings together six (6) partners from four different countries (Germany, Iceland, Spain and United Kingdom) on the basis of the multidisciplinary expertise and trans-nationality required for meeting its ambitious objectives and ensuring proper exploitation of results, mostly technologically and scientifically, but with an innovation perspective.
+EXTEND consortium brings together nine (9) partners from five different countries (Germany, Iceland, Spain, United Kingdom and USA) on the basis of the multidisciplinary expertise and trans-nationality required for meeting its ambitious objectives and ensuring proper exploitation of results, mostly technologically and scientifically, but with an innovation perspective.

 Agencia Estatal Consejo Superior de Investigaciones Científicas (CSIC).